abhiwand/atk/api-doc/src/main/resources/python/frame-edge/add_edges.rst

     column name for a unique id for each destination vertex (this is not the system defined _vid)

-column_names : list of strings
+column_names : list of str
     column names that will be turned into properties for each edge

 create_missing_vertices : Boolean (optional)